vignesh022/Classy-Fy/README.md

 # Running Python and Streamlit on your machine

-Classy-Fy uses Streamlit which is a really great open source library for building custom web-apps.
+Classy-Fy is built using Streamlit, which is a really great open source library for building custom web-apps.
 You can learn about how awesome and easy to use Streamlit is [here](https://docs.streamlit.io/en/stable/)

 Streamlit requires a version of Python 3.6 or later.
 If you need the latest version of Python for your local machine, you can grab it from [here](https://www.anaconda.com/products/individual)

 Once you've downloaded and installed the latest version of Python or have ensured that your version of Python is >= 3.6.
-You can clone this repository and/or download the various files included to run Classy-Fy
+You can clone this repository and/or download the various files included to get ready to run Classy-Fy.

-Install the libraries needed to run Classy-Fy by opening up a new terminal window from within the Anaconda Navigator and simply running the following:
+Install the required libraries needed to run Classy-Fy by opening up a new terminal window from within the Anaconda Navigator and simply running the following:
 ```
 pip install -r requirements.txt
 ```